+61 3 9602 3237

 Registered Migration Agent- 1791162

-Frequently Asked Question
+Frequently Asked Questions

-What services does Danfe Consulting offer in Melbourne and Sydney?
+What services does Danfe Consulting Education and Migration Mel offer?

-Why is Danfe Consulting considered the best migration agent in Melbourne?
+Why is Danfe Consulting considered a trusted migration agency in Melbourne?

 How can Danfe Consulting help international students in Australia?

-We assist with admissions, student visa applications, visa extensions, course changes, and PR pathway planning.
+Danfe assists with course selection, admissions, scholarship guidance, student visa applications, visa extensions, college or course changes, COE support and PR pathway planning.

-Do I need a registered migration agent to apply for a visa in Australia?
+Do I need a Registered Migration Agent to apply for a visa?

-Is Danfe Consulting registered with MARA?
+Is Danfe Consulting registered with OMARA?

 What are the requirements for a student visa in Australia?

-How do I change my course or education provider with Danfe’s help?
+How do I change my course or education provider?

-How can Danfe assist with the points test for PR?
+How can Danfe assist with the PR points test?

-What is a skills assessment and who needs it?
+What is a skills assessment?

-It’s an evaluation by an assessing authority confirming your qualification and experience match your occupation.
+A skills assessment is an evaluation by an Australian assessing authority to confirm whether your qualifications and experience match your nominated occupation.

-Which occupations are in demand for skilled migration in 2025?
+Which occupations are commonly in demand?

-How do I apply for a 190 visa with state nomination?
+How do I apply for a 190 visa?

-Can I apply for the 491 visa while living in a metropolitan area?
+Can I apply for a 491 visa while living in a metropolitan area?

-Who pays for the SAF levy in a 482 sponsorship?
+Who pays the SAF levy for a 482 sponsorship?

 What is the easiest way to get PR in Australia?

-Can I apply for PR after 2 years of study in Australia?
+Can I apply for PR after two years of study?

 Does Danfe help with state nomination applications?